Effect ultrasound on algae

 - 100% safe for the environment

-> Our devices emit low-power ultrasound waves in the top water layer, generating a constant pressure cycle around the algal cells.
+Our ultrasonic algae control devices emit low-power ultrasound waves in the top water layer, generating a constant pressure cycle around the algal cells.
 This interferes with the algae’s buoyancy regulation, preventing them from accessing sunlight and nutrients.
 As a result, they can’t perform photosynthesis and sink to the bottom, where they decompose naturally without releasing harmful toxins.
 No aquatic organisms, animals, or humans are harmed in the process.

-> Benefits of ultrasonic algae treatment
+Benefits of ultrasonic algae treatment

 Safe for you and the environment